DeepLabCut/DeepLabCut/docs/functionDetails.md

 If the user wishes to restart the training at a specific checkpoint they can specify the full path of the checkpoint to the variable ``init_weights`` in the **pose_cfg.yaml** file under the *train* subdirectory (see Box 2).

-**CRITICAL POINT:** It is recommended to train the ResNets or MobileNets for thousands of iterations until the loss plateaus (typically around **200,000**) if you use batch size 1.
+**CRITICAL POINT:** It is recommended to train the ResNets or MobileNets for thousands of iterations until the loss plateaus (typically around **500,000**) if you use batch size 1.
 If you want to batch train, we recommend using Adam, see more here: https://github.com/AlexEMG/DeepLabCut/wiki/Data-Augmentation.

-If you use **maDeepLabCut** the recommended training iterations is **50K-100K** (it automatically stops at 200K!), as we use Adam and batch-training.

 The variables ``display_iters`` and ``save_iters`` in the **pose_cfg.yaml** file allows the user to alter how often the loss is displayed and how often the weights are stored.